onurberberoglu10/1Password-Engineering-Career-Ladder/index.md

 * As you start approaching the upper bounds of this level you will have consistently met and often exceeded these expectations over the course of many projects.
 You regularly demonstrate at least one of the **Senior Software Developer** expectations listed below.

 #### Competencies
-* Software developers at this level will generally be _Expert_s in one competency or _Advanced_ in all competencies.
+* Software developers at this level will generally be _Experts_ in one competency or _Advanced_ in all competencies.
-* At the upper bounds of this level, software developers will generally be _Expert_s in at least one competency and will display a range of _Expert_-level skills across competencies.
+* At the upper bounds of this level, software developers will generally be _Experts_ in at least one competency and will display a range of _Expert_-level skills across competencies.

 ### Senior Software Developer